Game balance: Difficulty level

 Video games often allow players to influence their balance by offering a choice of "difficulty levels".
 These affect how challenging the game is to play, and usually run on a general scale of "easy", "medium", and "hard".
 Sometimes, the difficulty is set once for the entirety of a game, while in other games it can be changed freely at any point.
 Modern games, e.g. Horizon Zero Dawn, may also feature a difficulty setting called “Story” for players who want to focus on the narrative rather than interactive parts like combat.
 There are also other terms.
 The Last of Us, for example, offers two settings above “hard”, called “survivor” and “grounded”.

 In addition to altering the game's rules, difficulty levels can be used to alter what content is presented to the player.
 This usually takes the form of adding or removing challenging locations or events, but some games also change their narrative to reward players who play them on higher difficulty levels or end early as punishment for playing on easy.
 Difficulty selection is not always presented bluntly, particularly in competitive games where all players are affected equally, and the standard "easy/hard" terminology no longer applies.
 Sometimes veiled language is used (Mario Kart offers "CC select"), while at other times there may be an array of granular settings instead of an overarching difficulty option.
 An alternative approach to difficulty levels is catering to players of all abilities at the same time, a technique that has been called "subjective difficulty".
-This requires a game to provide multiple solutions or routes, each offering challenges appropriate to players of different skill levels (Super Mario Galaxy, Sonic Generations).
+This requires a game to provide multiple solutions or routes, each offering challenges appropriate to players of a certain skill level (Super Mario Galaxy, Sonic Generations).

 Feedback

-While tester feedback is important when developing and updating a game, there are certain things to be kept in mind: Skill and the ability to explain do not necessarily correlate with each other.
+While tester feedback is important when developing and updating a game, there are certain things to be kept in mind: skill and the ability to explain do not necessarily correlate with each other.
 There are typically more players than developers, so they are better at solving it.
-Additionally, new tester should be added from time to time since practice effects emerge.
+Additionally, new testers should be added from time to time since practice effects emerge.